Aathrai Rural Municipality

-Aathrai (आठराई गाउँपालिका) is a rural municipality (gaunpalika) out of four rural municipality located in Tehrathum District of Province No. 1 of Nepal.
+Aathrai (आठराई गाउँपालिका) is a rural municipality (gaunpalika) out of four rural municipality located in Tehrathum District of Koshi Province of Nepal.
 There are a total of 6 municipalities in Tehrathum in which 2 are urban and 4 are rural.

 According to Ministry of Federal Affairs and Local Developme Aathrai has an area of 167.07 km2 and the total population of the municipality is 21747 as of Census of Nepal 2011.